Breakfast Speaker Series:

 Please join us + start your morning with breakfast and a few words of inspiration from experts in a variety of fields: business, athletics, academia, politics, the arts, and more.

 We hope you will consider signing up for a Speaker Series membership.
-A yearly contribution of $1,000 entitles you to attend as many of the events as you choose.
+We invite you to attend your first Speaker Series event free of charge.
+A contribution of $1,000 entitles you to attend as many of the events as you choose in the calendar year.
 Typically, 3 to 4 speaking events take place each year.

-If you’d like to formally join this series and obtain full access to all Breakfast Speaker Series events for a full 12 months from your registration, please go to our Donate page and select “Breakfast Speaker Series” in the Description drop-down menu.
+If you’d like to formally join this series and obtain full access to all Breakfast Speaker Series events for the calendar year, please go to our Donate page and select “Breakfast Speaker Series” in the Description drop-down menu.
 We will be in touch shortly after to welcome you to the series.

 Senator Elizabeth Warren